cmu-sei/pharos/INSTALL.md

 $ make -j4
 ```

-We've shipped a site.cmake file to assist in documenting a number of
-options and veraibles that need to be set, but you should also be able
-to just move the file aside, and let CMake decide what to do.

 If you want to run tests to ensure that your configuration has been
 properly and is producing results identical to ours, you can run
-tests with the following command:
+tests with the following command from the build directory:

 ```
 $ ctest -j4